 Who's Who in Preservation at Arizona State Museum

-NANCY ODEGAARD is lead conservator and head of the preservation division at Arizona State Museum.
-She is also a professor in the University of Arizona's School of Anthropology and Department of Materials Science & Engineering, and Drachman Institute in the College of Architecture and Landscape Architecture.
+NANCY ODEGAARD is head of the preservation division at Arizona State Museum.
+She is also a professor in the University of Arizona's School of Anthropology, Department of Materials Science & Engineering, and Drachman Institute in the College of Architecture and Landscape Architecture.
 Nancy manages and supervises an extensive range of research, service, and educational programs through the museum’s conservation lab, and seeks to promote all phases of tangible cultural heritage the preservation.

 TERESA MORENO is associate conservator for Arizona State Museum and is also a University of Arizona faculty member.
 Teresa holds an M.A. in conservation of historic and archaeological objects from the University of Durham in England.
 Prior to her training in conservation, she earned an M.A. in classical archaeology and a B.A. in anthropology and classical archaeology, both from the University of Arizona.
 She specializes in the conservation of archaeological and ethnographic objects and has experience working with a wide range of materials.
 Her research interests range from the prehistoric archaeology of the southwestern United States to Greek, Roman, and Etruscan art and archaeology.

 GINA WATKINSON is senior laboratory coordinator for the preservation division, as well as a graduate student in American Indian Studies at the University of Arizona.
 She has a bachelor's in anthropology / religious studies from Stony Brook University and a bachelor's in art conservation from the University of Delaware.
 Gina works to coordinate lab activities, volunteers, and purchasing for the preservation division.
 She also uses her conservation background to assist in the documentation, treatment, and survey of museum collections.
 Gina has had the opportunity to work alongside conservators on the maintenance of both movable and immovable property such as outdoor sculpture and petroglyphs.
 Her recent work includes working with the lab’s handheld X-ray fluorescence spectrometer to collect compositional data.